Larger organisations and companies doing their bit for the planet

 This comes after the signing of a contract between the Empire State Realty Trust, and Green Mountain Energy, a renewable energy company based in the United States.
 The result of this three-year deal is a 40% reduction in energy use, the emissions it saves being the equivalent of taking all New York taxis off the street for one year.

 Another building that is following suit is the Shanghai Tower, in China, the second tallest building in the world and another gigantic skyscraper.
-10% of the Tower’s electricity is generated by 200 wind turbines
+10% of the Tower’s electricity is generated by 200 wind turbines.

 Gensler, a global architectural firm, has worked on several projects with the skyscraper to ensure it is sustainable.
 The powerful wind turbines can produce 54,000 kWh/year in renewable energy, which powers external lighting.